 In this section, we describe WEFix, a tool that can automatically and intelligently insert explicit waits to fix UI-based flakiness.
 The workflow of WEFix is shown in Figure 3.
 WEFix consists of two components, Mutation Recorder and Oracle Generator.
 The goal of Mutation Recorder is to record runtime mutation events for each command.
 Based on the mutations collected by Mutation Recorder, Oracle Generator generates a proper wait oracle for each command in the test code.
-Specifically, Mutation Recorder first identifies all e2e test files written in JavaScript in a given web application ().
-It then adds analysis code into the test files through instrumentation ().
-Next, it runs the instrumented code on a platform, e.g., circleCI ().
-The next step is to record the runtime DOM mutations and save them in a log file ().
-Finally, the Oracle Generator uses the mutation records to generate proper fixes and transform the test files based on the fix ().
+Specifically, Mutation Recorder first identifies all JavaScript e2e test files in a given web application (1).
+It then adds analysis code into the test files through instrumentation (4).
+Next, it runs the instrumented code on a platform, e.g., circleCI (6) and records the runtime DOM mutations in a log file (4).
+Finally, the Oracle Generator uses the mutation records to generate proper fixes and transform the test files (5).